cbates006/AI-Final-Project/README.md

 # unity-3d-starter

 A basic unity turn-based combat game that includes two players, a number of different actions the players can take to defeat their opponent, and a HUD displaying the player's actions and HP.
 The game functions off of random number generation to decide who goes first and how succesful each of their actions is.
 It also includes a music track and a title and end credits that display at the beginning and end of the game.

+As of the updated version, it has an AI combatent that can be battled.

+NOTE: Due to scripting errors, this current version of the game only allows battle against an AI opponent.
+This will be fixed in a future version, but for now if you select Player vs Player, Player1 will still run the autonamous action script.

 ## Scenes